Sanda Amadou

 Visual artist | Benin

-Amadou’s universe is a largely black and white world with a tinge of colour, somewhere between reality and fantasy.
+Amadou's universe is a mostly black and white world with a touch of color, somewhere between reality and fantasy.
 With his unique semi-abstract visual language, Amadou reinterprets the nomadic Fulani universe and brings it to life.
-A dream world formed by various entangled and sometimes overlapping elements (ropes, lianas, knots, leaves, circles and other patterns from the ancient Fulani tattoos), with a narrative about humanism, resistance, tenacity, resilience, courage, freedom, and some other observations.
+A dream world formed by various intertwined and sometimes overlapping elements (ropes, lianas, knots, leaves, circles and other patterns from the ancient Fulani tattoos), with a story about humanism, resistance, tenacity, resilience, courage, freedom and some other observations.

 Portrait